Kento-Kuki/eorzea-connect/README.md

 ## Installation and Setup

 To test the app, you can use one of the following methods:
+If you use QR code or URL, Expo Go(app) is required.

 1. **Scan the following QR code**: